nrfconnect/sdk-nrfxlib/zboss/doc/zboss_configuration.rst

    :depth: 2

 The ZBOSS stack is distributed as a set of precompiled linkable libraries.
-These libraries are available in the following versions:
+The available libraries are the `ZBOSS production libraries`_.

-* `ZBOSS production libraries`_
-* `ZBOSS development libraries`_

-Each version supports different Zigbee device roles, with each variant having its own configuration.
+The libraries supports different Zigbee device roles, with each variant having its own configuration.
 This allows you to scale the application and select the most suitable set of features.

 These libraries are used in the Zigbee protocol configuration in the |NCS| when defining the Zigbee device role, as described in :ref:`nrf:zigbee_ug_configuration` in the |NCS| documentation.